All Episodes

 Right.

-If but they will be able to say Obamacare, not only unconstitutional, what that means it's illegal.
+But they will be able to say Obamacare, not only unconstitutional, what that means it's illegal.

 That's the word that needs to be used.

-If they throw it out, unconstitutional is one thing, but I prefer the word illegal.
+If they throw it out, unconstitutional is one thing, but I prefer the word illegal because they'll understand that wherever you go in this country.

 Right.

-Unconstitutional might confuse some of them.
+Unconstitutional might confuse some of them, but illegal, they'll understand.

 Well, there's another reason to hope this thing gets overturned, I guess.

-It's a reality can't be denied.
+It's a reality, can't be denied.

-But it's all everything happens for a reason, and I th this I said earlier this week, this is one of the greatest teachable moment opportunities ever to have happened since I have been behind the golden EIB microphone.
+And this, I said earlier this week, this is one of the greatest teachable moment opportunities ever to have happened since I have been behind the golden EIB microphone.

 In that sense, it's a godsend.